Clausing History, Family Crest & Coats of Arms

 - Lois Clausing, American Republican politician, Delegate to Republican National Convention from Oklahoma, 2008

-- Alice Clausing, American Democrat politician, Presidential Elector for Wisconsin, 2000
+- Alice Clausing, American Democratic Party politician, Presidential Elector for Wisconsin, 2000